César Ricaurte, CEO

 Journalist and lawyer from the San Carlos University of Guatemala.
 He also has studies in U.S. Foreign Policy in the School of Advanced International Studies Johns Hopkins University Washington, DC, and on Conflict Resolution at Eastern Mennonite University USA.

-He has a long history as Human Rights defender in Guatemala, focusing his work particularly toward vulnerable groups such as children, youth, women and indigenous peoples, for which in 2003 he was nominated for the Nobel Peace Prize.
+He has a long history as Human Rights defender in Guatemala, focusing his work particularly toward vulnerable groups such as children, youth, women and indigenous people, for which in 2003 he was nominated for the Nobel Peace Prize.
 He has a wide experience in Human Rights, Democratic Development, Social Communication, Education, Latin American Analysis and political issues.
 Human Rights Lawyer in cases presented to the Interamerican Human Rights Commission and the Interamerican Human Rights Court and lobbying before the United Nations System on Human Rights.
 Former Director for the RFK Center for Human Rights Europe, Former UN Special Rapporteur on the Promotion and Protection for the Right to Freedom of Opinion and Expression, appointed by the UN Human Rights Council in 2008.
 At present he is the member of the Board of Directors of the DEMOS Institute, an NGO that works on the promotion of democratic values and provides support to the participation of youth, women and indigenous peoples in Guatemala.University professor, and Human Rights investigator.
 Member of the Google Advisory Council, and Pioneer Award winner 2014, granted by the Electronic Frontier Foundation.